ahmedbesbes/media-agent/README.md

 # Media Agent

-Media Agent is scrapes Twitter and Reddit submissions, summarizes them, and chats with them in an interactive terminal.
+Media Agent scrapes Twitter and Reddit submissions, summarizes them, and chats with them in an interactive terminal.

 ---